ToNi3141/Rasterix/README.md

 ## How to use the Core
 1. Add the files in the following directories to your project: `rtl/Rasterix/*`, `rtl/3rdParty/verilog-axi/*`, `rtl/3rdParty/verilog-axis/*`, `rtl/3rdParty/*.v`, and `rtl/Float/rtl/float/*`.
-2. Instantiate the `RRX` module and configure it.
+2. Instantiate the `RasterIX` module and configure it.
 3. Connect the `s_cmd_axis` interface to your command stream (this is the output from the `IBusConnector`).
 4. Connect the `m_mem_axi` interface to a memory.
 5. Optionally connect `m_framebuffer_axis` to an device, which can handle the color buffer stream (a display for instance).
 When using a memory mapped framebuffer, then this port is unused.